Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 A single dropping covering 2% of one panel’s surface area can reduce that panel’s output by 20–40% and drag down the entire string.
 Studies in Sydney showed that bird dropping hotspots on 3–4 panels in a 20-panel array reduced whole-system output by 8–12% — from just a handful of droppings.

-If you have bird activity around your system, the ROI of cleaning is even higher — and the ROI of bird proofing is higher still.
+If you have bird activity around your system, the answer to “is solar panel cleaning worth it” is an emphatic yes — and the ROI of bird proofing is higher still.

 - Panels haven’t been cleaned in 6+ months